AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

 If you're using navs to provide a navigation bar, be sure to add a `role="navigation"` to the most logical parent container of the `<ul>`, or wrap a `<nav>` element around the whole navigation.
 Do not add the role to the `<ul>` itself, as this would prevent it from being announced as an actual list by assistive technologies.

 Note that navigation bars, even if visually styled as tabs with the `.nav-tabs` class, should **not** be given `role="tablist"`, `role="tab"`, or `role="tabpanel"` attributes.
 These are only appropriate for dynamic tabbed interfaces, as described in the [WAI ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/#tabpanel).
 See [JavaScript behavior](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Navs_and_Tabs#javascript-behavior) for dynamic tabbed interfaces in this section for an example.
-Thee `aria-current` attribute is not necessary on dynamic tabbed interfaces since Bootstrap's JavaScript handles the selected state by adding `aria-selected="true"` on the active tab.
+The `aria-current` attribute is not necessary on dynamic tabbed interfaces since Bootstrap's JavaScript handles the selected state by adding `aria-selected="true"` on the active tab.

 ## Using dropdowns